 It’s important to rehydrate after any activity that causes heavy sweating, such as an intense workout, sauna session, or hot yoga class.

-Rehydrating is also crucial for preventing the damaging effects of dehydration if you have the stomach flu or are recovering from a night of drinking.
+Rehydrating is also crucial for preventing the damaging effects of dehydration if you have diarrhea or are recovering from a night out.

 Every cell, tissue, and organ in your body requires water to function.

 For example, you can become dehydrated from sweating, vomiting, experiencing diarrhea, or taking diuretic medications that increase fluid loss.

 Certain populations are more prone to dehydration than others, including children, older adults, and people with certain medical conditions like diabetes and kidney disease.

 - dry skin

 Urine color is also a common indicator of hydration status.
 Generally, the paler the color, the better hydrated you are.
 That said,